-Back to today’s guest, Elaine has a subspecialty in Wilderness Medicine, which is really not that big of a practice.
-Rather, today we focus on academic emergency medicine and why Elaine chose this.
+Dr. Elaine Reno is an academic Emergency Medicine physician in Denver.
+Elaine has a fellowship in wilderness medicine, which is really not that big of a practice.
+So today we focus on academic emergency medicine.

 [02:10] An Interest in Emergency Medicine